-What method(s) of swimmer preparation will you take: Pre race email will remind swimmers of importance of hydration and electrolyte balance.
+What method(s) of swimmer preparation will you take: In 29 years, we've never had temps above 80.
+However, we would warn swimmers of danger of overheating.

-What action will you take to reduce swimmer, official, and staff exposure to heat-related issues: The following methods are among the ways you can do this:
+What action will you take to reduce swimmer, official, and staff exposure to heat-related issues: